1

 There are "many historical, geographical and other blunders.

 Comment: This contention is unsupportable.
-What geographical blunders?
+What were once geographical blunders before Valtorta's death, are now geographical wonders.
 Geologist and Mineralogist Dr. Vittorio Tredici points out how Maria Valtorta described and correctly named several towns and villages that were not even discovered until after her death.
 David J. Webster posted a landmark 31 page article that fundamentally proves the authenticity of Maria Valtorta's writings.
 The "Poem of the Man-God" may be the very first Private Revelation ever to be scientifically proven genuine.
 David meticulously and methodically examines Maria Valtorta’s strikingly accurate descriptions of first Century Palestine for every piece of topographical evidence.
 He then compares this evidence with currently known facts that are only now being proven authentic.
 "Over thirty percent or 79 (all entries marked with * and **) of the 255 geographical sites in Palestine mentioned in the Poem were not listed in the 1939 International Standard Bible Encyclopedia (ISBE) Atlas.
 62 (all**) of these 79 were not even listed in the 184 page Macmillan Bible Atlas (MBA) published in 1968.
 [Maria Valtorta died in 1961] Where did Maria Valtorta get all these names?
 For a first century eye-witness to include so many obscure and unknown names would, of course, be expected.
 And most surprising is that these names, obscure and unknown in the 1940’s, are only now being proven authentic.
 52 of these 62 have no biblical reference whatever, and 17 of these with no biblical reference have been either indirectly confirmed as authentic by recent "ancient external sources" found in the Macmillan Bible Atlas (1968) or actually listed in the HarperCollins Atlas of the Bible (1989).
 This makes a total of 29 confirmations since the 1939 ISBE atlas listing.
 Also among those 62 sites are mentioned the ruins of 6 ancient Palestinian cities some corresponding to the modern consensus on location.
 In addition, Valtorta’s precise descriptions of the natural topography of Palestine from numerous locations and the information about the outside pagan world of that day, including people, places, customs, Greek and Roman mythology, related in the conversations of that day, are strikingly correct."

 And Yet, Father Pacwa overlooks the most definitive, and perhaps the most incontestable proof.
 The 10,000 pages of Divine Revelation were given by our Lord in completely random succession.
 Maria records the visions in simple bound school note books, with no corrections, in the random order as they were given.
 On the surface, the complete work appeared as a well shuffled deck of cards.
 Towards the end, Jesus provides the proper sequence, the key, which could not be realized until the mammoth task of typing the manuscript was completed, allowing the individual pages to be sequenced in the specified succession.
 When finally placed in the correct progression, the puzzle materializes into a seamless perfect flowing chronology.
 Maria Valtorta keeps perfect track of Jesus, Mary and over 500 additional personalities.
 None of which are in the wrong place at the wrong time.
 Jesus is appropriately in Jerusalem and Judea for Passover and Pentecost in all four spring seasons, and at the Tabernacles in all three fall seasons of His ministry.
 Jesus traverses the land of Palestine from one end to another in at least six cycles (some 4,000 miles), ministering in some 350 named locations, including places in Palestine known only to specialized archaeologists.
 A fundamental proof of divine influence.

-Many objections disputed that Maria Valtorta is the only visionary who described Jesus as having golden blonde hair and bright blue eyes.
-Furthermore, the Church universally accepted, that Jesus being a Jew, had dark skin, dark eyes, and dark hair.
+Many objections disputed that Maria Valtorta is the only visionary who described Jesus as having golden blonde hair and bright blue eyes Furthermore, the Church universally accepted, that Jesus being a Jew, had dark skin, dark eyes, and dark hair.
 Remarkably, in 1964, a tablet from Pontius Pilate to Tiberius Caesar was recovered in a archeological find (a copy of this letter is in the Congressional Library in Washington, D.C.) which describes Jesus' physical appearance.
-It describes Jesus as having golden colored hair.
-Another unearthed description by Publius Lentrelus describes Jesus' eyes as bright blue.
-Link Maria Valtorta is the only Visionary to get this right!
+It describes Jesus as having golden colored hairAnother unearthed description by Publius Lentrelus describes Jesus' eyes as bright blue.
+Maria Valtorta is the only Visionary to get this right!

 While reviewing the evidence of the Shroud in 1999, Dr. Gilbert Lavoie presented another intriguing discovery, that the body had light blond hair.